 How is milk chocolate different from other chocolates?
 It’s a mix of cocoa solids and either dry or condensed milk.
 While dark chocolate is traditionally used as a baking ingredient, this lighter version is used to make chocolate candy bars, hot chocolate, and many other delicious desserts.

 Did you know that chocolate actually has mood-enhancing benefits?
 That’s right—chocolate can make you happy!
 This is due to the fact that it contains a stimulant called theobromine and a compound called anandamide.
 Now that’s a reason to celebrate!

 Daniel Peter, the inventor of milk chocolate, was born in the village of Moudon, located in the Canton of Vaud, in beautiful, mountainous Switzerland in 1836.
 Peter attended school and graduated there.

-Our research has found that Milk Chocolate Day was started by the Confectioner’s Association.
+Our research has found that National Milk Chocolate Day was started by the Confectioner’s Association.

 Enjoy your favorite milk chocolate on this day and maybe try out some recipes with milk chocolate in them.

 Maybe try this one for a Chocolate Candy Bar Cake

 - 1 (18.25 ounce) package devil’s food cake mix

 - 1 (3.5 ounce) package instant vanilla pudding mix

 - 1 (12 ounce) container frozen whipped topping, thawed